pillmuncher/yogic.cs/README.md

 ```csharp
 public delegate Solutions Retry()
 ```
-A function type for retryable functions.
+    - A function type for retryable functions.

 ```csharp
 public delegate Solutions Success(Subst subst, Retry retry)
 ```
-A function type for succeeding functions.
+    - A function type for succeeding functions.

 ```csharp
 public delegate Solutions Ma(Success yes, Retry no, Retry esc)
 ```
-The monadic type: A function that takes a success function and two retry functions for backtracking.
+    - The monadic type: A function that takes a success function and two retry functions for backtracking.
 Runs the continuation and initiates backtracking.

 ```csharp
 public delegate Ma Mf(Subst subst)
 ```
-The monadic function type.
+    - The monadic function type.
 Takes a substitution environment and returns a monadic object of type Ma.

 ```csharp
 public static Variable var(string name)
 ```
-Creates a new logical variable with the given name.
+    - Creates a new logical variable with the given name.

 ```csharp
 public static Solutions success(Subst subst, Retry retry)
 ```
-Represents a successful resolution.
+    - Represents a successful resolution.
     Takes a substitution environment and a retry continuation.
     First yields the substitution environment once and then invokes backtracking by delegating to the provided retry continuation.

 ```csharp
 public static Solutions failure()
 ```
-  Represents a failed resolution.
+    - Represents a failed resolution.

 ```csharp
 public static Ma bind(Ma ma, Mf mf)
 ```

     - Applies the monadic computation mf to ma.

 ```csharp
 public static Ma unit(Subst subst)
 ```
-  Lifts a substitution environment into a computation.
+    - Lifts a substitution environment into a computation.

 ```csharp
 public static Ma cut(Subst subst)
 ```
-Succeeds once, and on backtracking aborts the current computation, effectively pruning the search space.
+    - Succeeds once, and on backtracking aborts the current computation, effectively pruning the search space.

 ```csharp
 public static Ma fail(Subst subst)
 ```
-Represents a failed computation.
+    -Represents a failed computation.
 Immediately initiates backtracking.

 ```csharp
 public static Mf then(Mf mf, Mf mg)
 ```
-Composes two computations sequentially.
+    - Composes two computations sequentially.

 ```csharp
 public static Mf and_from_enumerable(IEnumerable<Mf> mfs)
 ```
-Composes multiple computations sequentially from an enumerable.
+    - Composes multiple computations sequentially from an enumerable.

 ```csharp
 public static Mf and(params Mf[] mfs)
 ```
-Composes multiple computations sequentially.
+    - Composes multiple computations sequentially.

 ```csharp
 public static Mf choice(Mf mf, Mf mg)
 ```
-Represents a choice between two computations.
+    - Represents a choice between two computations.
     Takes two computations mf and mg and returns a new computation that tries mf, and if that fails, falls back to mg.

 ```csharp
 public static Mf or_from_enumerable(IEnumerable<Mf> mfs)
 ```
-Represents a choice between multiple computations from an enumerable.
+    - Represents a choice between multiple computations from an enumerable.
     Takes a collection of computations mfs and returns a new computation that tries all of them in series with backtracking.

 ```csharp
 public static Mf or(params Mf[] mfs)
 ```
-Represents a choice between multiple computations.
+    - Represents a choice between multiple computations.
     Takes a variable number of computations and returns a new computation that tries all of them in series with backtracking.

 ```csharp
 public static Mf not(Mf mf)
 ```
-Negates the result of a computation.
+    - Negates the result of a computation.
     Returns a new computation that succeeds if mf fails and vice versa.

 ```csharp
 public static Mf unify(params ValueTuple<object, object>[] pairs)
 ```
-Tries to unify pairs of objects.
+    - Tries to unify pairs of objects.
 Fails if any pair is not unifiable.

 ```csharp
 public static Solutions resolve(Mf goal)
 ```
-Perform logical resolution of the computation represented by goal.
+    - Perform logical resolution of the computation represented by goal.

 ```csharp
 public class Variable
 ```
-Represents named logical variables.
+    - Represents named logical variables.

 **An Example:**